robertxa/pyVertProf/README.rst

 						``rangey = [10,4]`` (in that case, the axis is inverted)

 	8. statstypes: Type(s) of the stats to plot
-					0 = kmpfit effective variance : `kapteyn method, <https://www.astro.rug.nl/software/kapteyn/kmpfittutorial.html>'_ with error on X and Y or Y only or none
+					0 = kmpfit effective variance : `kapteyn method <https://www.astro.rug.nl/software/kapteyn/kmpfittutorial.html>'_ with error on X and Y or Y only or none
 					1 = kmpfit unweighted : Orthogonal Distance Regression
 					2 = Williamson : least square fitting with errors in X and Y according to Williamson (Canadian Journal of Physics, 46, 1845-1847, 1968)
 					3 = Cl relative weighting in X &/or Y